Return to the search form Return to your search results

 The cost of travel is not included in the course fee.

-Those who participate in the suggested flight will be met at the Dublin airport by program staff and transported by shuttle to the program site.
+Arrival arrangements at the airport in Dublin and transportation to the program site will be based on the suggested flight.
 Alternative arrangements for transportation from the airport to the program site for students who do not participate in the suggested flight can be made with guidance from UI Study Abroad.

 Do not purchase plane tickets until you have received instructions on how to do so from UI Study Abroad.